20th Anniversary of 9/11

-The "Kennifer Bench" sits in a garden in Culpepper, VA created by Ken and Jennifer Lewis' American Airlines Flight Attendant colleagues.
+The "Kennifer Bench" sits in a garden in Culpepper, VA.
+The bench was created by Ken and Jennifer Lewis' American Airlines Flight Attendant colleagues.
 The garden and the bench are a living tribute to the Lewis' who lost their lives on AA Flight 77.
 Read full details in "Reclaiming the Sky."

 The essay competition gives today's generation of airport, airline employees and students - along with military personnel through Edge4Vets - an opportunity to tell how lessons they learn from the generation of 9/11 aviation heroes profiled in "Reclaiming the Sky" can help them meet Covid 19 challenges in their lives.

 See news stories about the contest.